davidfstr/dafoster.net/about/index.md

 <h2 id="contact">Contact</h2>

 Need to contact me?
-Solve the following puzzle to get my email:
+To prove you are not a bot, solve the following puzzle to get my email:

 **MyEmail = "david" + RemoveVowels("foster") + "@gmail.com"**